adrienTchounkeu/backend_assignment_fulfil/README.rst

 Install Dependencies
 ~~~~~~~~~~~~~~~~~~~~~

-After downloading the code, Open the CLI in the root directory and execute the command :
+After downloading the code, open the CLI in the root directory and execute the command :

 .. code:: sh